advancedtelematic/aktualizr/actions.md

 - [x] Run garage-sign
 - [x] Build credentials into an image
 - [x] Run aktualizr-cert-provider
-- [x] Build an image with automatic provisioning that provisions successfully
+- [x] Build an image with shared credential provisioning that provisions successfully
-- [x] Build an image with implicit provisioning that provisions successfully
+- [x] Build an image with device credential provisioning that provisions successfully
-- [x] Build an image with implicit provisioning using an HSM that provisions successfully
+- [x] Build an image with device credential provisioning using an HSM that provisions successfully
 - [x] Build an image with manual control that provisions successfully
 - [x] Build an image for Raspberry Pi
 - [x] Build an image using grub as a bootloader that provisions successfully